SkillerRaptor/hyper_lang/README.md

 ```

 5. Run the compiler to check if everything was built successfully.

+## Features
+The following features from Hyper provides the necessary level of safety to properly work:
+- No uninitialized data
+- No undefined behavior
+- No global variables
+- No variable shadowing
+- Immutable variables by default

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.